wassimj/topologicPy/README-macos.md

 ### How to install for Blender

 Blender 2.9.2 uses python 3.7.7.
-Therefore, it is advisable to create a virtual environment and install cppyy and TopologicPy in that environment.
-You can then simply point Blender's python to use the files in that virtual envrionment.
+Therefore, you need to create a virtual environment and install cppyy and TopologicPy in that environment then replace Blender's python folder with this one.
 Here is one way to accomplish that using Anaconda

 1. **Download Anaconda**